OsbornAI/Anime-Recommendation-Engine/README.md

 <br />

 ### Section 8 - Model analysis
-This section deals with the analysis of the models performance during training
+This section deals with the analysis of the models performance during training.
  - Evaluate the model on the test dataset and show the loss and accuracy
  - Plot the history of the accuracy and loss for every epoch on the training set during training
  - Plot the history of the accuracy and loss for every epoch on the validation set during training